ashdunn/b5/README.md

 - [x] Ending 2: Poor light switcher
 * Walk near the Light bulb, you would switch the light on/off
 * The NPC assigned to turn off the light will go to turn it off off if you turn it on.
+* If you cause him leave the sofa for more than 3 times, he will get angry.

 **Camera**: The scene uses a freelook camera with controls WASD, Q, E, R, F, and mouse